thacherT1D/new-angular-curriculum/30 - Organizing Code/90 - Assessment: Reddit Clone Services.md

 In order to demonstrate that you've mastered the core concepts, you will be asked to build an app where:

-- Components communicate through services/factories
+- Components communicate through Services
 - Components are nested inside other components (for example comments inside a post component)
 - Data is passed into components via attributes
 - Events in components are published to their parents